Skip to main content

 Key takeaways

-• The Mediterranean diet, rich in vegetables, fruits, fish, and olive oil, can alleviate menopause symptoms by being naturally anti-inflammatory and nutrient-dense.
+• The Mediterranean diet, rich in vegetables, fruits, fish, and olive oil, helps alleviate menopause symptoms due to its anti-inflammatory benefits.

-• Avoiding processed foods, refined carbohydrates, alcohol, and possibly spicy foods can improve menopause symptoms.
+• Avoiding processed foods, refined carbohydrates, alcohol, and spicy foods can improve menopause symptoms.

-• Managing weight gain during menopause involves eating a balanced diet, staying active, reducing stress, and prioritizing sleep.
+• Eating a balanced diet, staying active, reducing stress, and prioritizing sleep can help manage menopause weight gain.

-Hot flashes, irritability, weight gain, and mood swings—put together, they make menopause a dreaded phase of a woman’s life.
+Hot flashes, irritability, weight gain, and mood swings—put together, they can make menopause a dreaded stage of life for women.
 You’ve likely heard a lot of negatives about “the change.”
-Counter those messages with this primer on the things that can help you get through this transition more easily, primarily by following a menopause diet and making lifestyle changes.
+Counter those messages with this primer on the things that can help you transition through menopause more easily.
+Not ready for hormone-replacement therapy?
+Natural methods like following a menopause diet and making lifestyle changes, like healthy eating and regular exercise, can have a big impact.
+If these tips decrease your symptoms, but you still have hot flashes, night sweats, or weight gain, see your provider.
+If your provider is not comfortable with menopausal hormone therapy, seek out a Menopause Society Certified Provider (MSCP).

 • Mood swings and irritability